melalj/celery-worker-demo/README.md

 ### How to optimize the code?
 It seems that there's room to improve the code, how can I trace bottlenecks (I suspect it's the db or beautifulsoup, it seems like a dark mystery while using gevent) - and how to optimize it?

-### The database closes unexpectly something, why?
+### The database closes unexpectedly sometimes, why?
 When I run the code and trigger with +10K pulls.
-It hangs the whole process and occasionally throws:
+The worker hangs after few pulls and occasionally throws:
 `(psycopg2.OperationalError) server closed the connection unexpectedly` Any recommendations on how to size resources of the db to support such tasks?